 - Lived and worked in Germany for three years and visiting most countries near there;

 - Lived in Virginia, USA for two years then packed a large U-Haul and drove home to Canada and we were glad to be home (sorry American friends, no offence);

 - Took a gondola ride in Venice and then got somewhat lost in its ancient twisty turny laneways;

 - Drove from Germany into Czechoslovakia just after the 1989 removal of the Berlin wall and witnessed a country coming alive;

-- Had three big dogs (not all at once) and a cat who were cherished as part of our family, And currently have a doodle who is just too darn cute and funny!
+- Had four big dogs (not all at once) and a cat who were cherished as part of our family, And currently have a doodle who is just too darn cute and funny!

 - Snorkeled the Great Barrier Reef in Australia;

-- Completed the PADI dive licence which was very difficult for me due to my claustrophobic tendencies.
+- Completed the scuba dive licence which was very difficult for me due to my claustrophobic tendencies.
 (I no longer dive but I love to snorkel);

 - Rappelled down a cliff on basic training in 1986 in Chilliwack, B.C.
-(9 PLATOON DOGS OF WAR!).
-Rappelling was terrifying to me due to a fear of height;
+(9 PLATOON DOGS OF WAR!);

 - Rappelled out of a helicopter on a special training day;

 - Joined a group seven-day biking trip through France and gained a very sore bottom;